cottinisimone/desenv-rs/README.md

 }
 ```

-Pay attention because rename attribute is case sensitive.
+Pay attention because rename attribute is case-sensitive.
 So in an example like the above one the library will try to find
 an environment variable called `downcased_field_1`.

 ```rust